DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-24-a-look-at-traffic-encryption-options.markdown

-It may not be desirable to put a layer 2 device in your path, though it is likely that the path will already be using BFD or similar to account for any interruptions that don't result in an interface flap.
+It may not be desirable to put a layer 2 device in your path, though it is likely that the path will already be using BFD or similar to account for any provider interruptions, which don't result in an interface flap.

 There are also some implementation considerations:

 * Additional header size needs to be accounted for in downstream MTUs
-* Certain providers filter layer 2 traffic, they may filter the control messages!
+* Certain providers filter layer 2 traffic, they may filter the MacSec control messages!

 As with Layer 1 encryption, this prevents unauthorised traffic entering the network, as well as protecting against interception.